Southern pied babbler: Interspecific interactions

 Pied babblers have a complex interspecific interaction with the kleptoparasitic fork-tailed drongo, Dicrurus adsimilis.
 Drongos perch above and follow babbler groups between foraging sites and give alarm calls each time a predator is seen.
 When drongos are present, babblers invest less time in sentinel behaviour.
 However, drongos occasionally give false alarm calls and then swoop down to steal the food items that the foraging babblers have dropped upon hearing an alarm call.
 To avoid the cost of kleptoparasitism, large babbler groups, which have enough group members to participate in sentinel behaviour, do not tolerate drongos and aggressively chase them away from the group.
 Consequently, they suffer very few losses to kleptoparasitic attack.
 However, small groups do not have enough group members to provide sentinel behaviour without affecting time invested in other behaviours such as foraging or provisioning young.
 These groups therefore tolerate occasional kleptoparasitic attacks in return for the sentinel duties that drongos provide.

 Young pied babblers have difficulty handling larger food items such as scorpions, skinks and solifuges, and take a lot longer to break these food items down than adults.
 This makes them ideal victims for attacks by fork-tailed drongos: research has revealed that drongos specifically target young babblers for kleptoparasitic attacks and gain greater foraging success by doing so.

 The Pied Babbler Research Project

 The Pied Babbler Research Project was established by Dr Amanda Ridley in 2003 for the purpose of studying many aspects of cooperative breeding behaviour over the long-term.
 The population comprises fully habituated groups of wild pied babblers.
-The average number of groups in the population varies between 10-18 each year.
+The average number of groups in the population varies between 10 and 18 each year.
 Research is conducted continuously by scientists and postgraduate students and involves investigations into population dynamics, the causes and consequences of helping behaviour, sexual selection, foraging ecology, interspecific interactions, vocal communication, parent-offspring conflict, kin recognition, maternal effects, physiology and reproductive conflict.